web-deps/odom/docs/assets.md

 markup    | `acom-markup`
 text      | `acom-text`

 In the markup, you provide the URI of the asset as the value of the attribute.
-Some assets may require additional attributes on target elements.
+Some assets may require additional attributes on target nodes.

 __Example__: